 108mi 95.4mi 78.7mi 45.6mi 28.3mi 9.6mi 0mi

 This rail-trail, formerly known only as the Oberlin Bike Path, has been expanded in both directions to become the Lorain County section of the North Coast Inland Trail.
-Currently this section starts in Elyria and makes its way southwest to Kipton, Ohio.
+Currently this section starts in Elyria and makes its way southwest through Kipton to the Huron County line.

 Trail segments have also been connected in the Metro Parks along the Black River Reservation to extend the trail north to the Lorain area.
 But an existing gap between the Metro Parks trail and the NCIT in Elyria will have to be closed before cyclists can easily ride to Lorain.

 The eastern end of the NCIT begins at Rt.
 611 (Colorado Ave.) in Lorain.
 A series of Metro Park trails have been linked to take riders 5.75-miles south through the Black River Reservation.
 From north to south the trails are: the Steel Mill Trail, Bridgeway Trail and the High Meadows - Bur Oak Connector.